spacesoldier/starty/README.md

         validUntil: new Date + 7     // which is valid for a week }

+    // statusCode could be set here
+    // especially when it's needed to report any errors msg.response.statusCode = 200;

     // setting the response headers
     msg.response.headers = {
         'content-type': 'application/json'